acid-org/k8s-infra/README.md

 3. Apply the configuration.
 Terraform installs cert-manager automatically and then deploys Rancher.
-Set a Rancher admin password and optionally specify a hostname for the Rancher ingress (defaults to `localhost`).
+Set a Rancher admin password and optionally specify a hostname for the Rancher ingress (defaults to `rancher.local`).
    The `cluster_name` and `agent_count` variables can be used to customize the k3d cluster name and number of agent nodes: